dfetch-org/dfetch/doc/static/uml/styles/plantuml-c4/README.md

 Additional tags/stereotypes can be added to the existing element stereotypes (component, ...) and highlight,... specific aspects:

-- `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
+- `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite, ?borderStyle, ?borderThickness)`:
   Introduces a new element tag.
 The styles of the tagged elements are updated and the tag is displayed in the calculated legend.
 - `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?sprite, ?techn, ?legendText, ?legendSprite, ?lineThickness)`:
   Introduces a new Relationship tag.
 The styles of the tagged relationships are updated and the tag is displayed in the calculated legend.
-- `AddBoundaryTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText)`:
+- `AddBoundaryTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness, ?borderStyle, ?borderThickness)`:
   Introduces a new Boundary tag.
 The styles of the tagged boundaries are updated and the tag is displayed in the calculated legend.
-- `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
+- `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite, ?borderStyle, ?borderThickness)`:
   This call updates the default style of the elements (component, ...) and creates no additional legend entry.
 - `UpdateRelStyle(textColor, lineColor)`:
   This call updates the default relationship colors and creates no additional legend entry.
-- `UpdateBoundaryStyle(?elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText)`:
+- `UpdateBoundaryStyle(?elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness)`:
   This call updates the default style of the existing boundaries and creates no additional legend entry.
   If the element name is "" then it updates generic, enterprise, system and container boundary style in on call.
 - `RoundedBoxShape()`: This call returns the name of the rounded box shape and can be used as ?shape argument.
 - `EightSidedShape()`: This call returns the name of the eight sided shape and can be used as ?shape argument.
-- `DashedLine()`: This call returns the name of the dashed line and can be used as ?lineStyle argument.
+- `DashedLine()`: This call returns the name of the dashed line and can be used as ?lineStyle or ?borderStyle argument.
-- `DottedLine()`: This call returns the name of the dotted line and can be used as ?lineStyle argument.
+- `DottedLine()`: This call returns the name of the dotted line and can be used as ?lineStyle or ?borderStyle argument.
-- `BoldLine()`: This call returns the name of the bold line and can be used as ?lineStyle argument.
+- `BoldLine()`: This call returns the name of the bold line and can be used as ?lineStyle or ?borderStyle argument.
+- `SolidLine()`: This call returns the name of the solid line and can be used as ?lineStyle or ?borderStyle argument (enables e.g. a reset of dashed boundaries).

 Each element can be extended with one or multiple custom tags via the keyword argument `$tags="..."`, like `Container(spaAdmin, "Admin SPA", $tags="v1.1")`.
 Multiple tags can be combined with `+`, like `Container(api, "API", $tags="v1.0+v1.1")`.